For the concerned citizen, EPA has a Web site devoted to information about pesticides. You can also:

 Bio-Integral Resource Center (BIRC) in Berkeley provides consultation, literature, and periodicals on non-toxic pest control to individuals, businesses, public agencies.

-The Sacramento Stormwater Program's Water Wise Program has a number of pest-specific cards available on this website, at nurseries, and through the UC Master Gardener Program.
+The Sacramento Stormwater Program's Our Water - Our World has a number of pest-specific cards available on this website, at nurseries, and through the UC Master Gardener Program.

 Invite "Good Bugs" to Your Garden